 Google Kubernetes Engine containers,

 The following table shows a comparison of the internal load balancing options.
 AWS load balancing services can be used both internally and externally.
-GCP offers Internal Load Balancing for internal connections.
+Google Cloud offers Internal Load Balancing for internal connections.

 |Supported protocols||HTTP, HTTPS,

 |Preserve source IP address||Yes||Yes|

 AWS's Elastic Load Balancing (ELB) service offers the following capabilities:

 Enables directing traffic to your instances within one or several availability zones in a given region.